monikaa-51183/monikaa-51183/README.md

 - 👋 Hi, I’m @monikaa-51183
 - 👀 I’m interested in Technology.
 - 🌱 I’m currently learning salesforce
-- 💞️ I’m looking to collaborate on salesforce
+- 💞️ I’m looking to collaborate on salesforce trailblazer community
 - 📫 How to reach me ...

 <!---